CombineCommunity/CombineExt/README.md

 This repo includes two overloads on Combine’s `Publisher.zip` methods (which, at the time of writing only go up to arity three).

-This lets you arbitrarily zip many publishers and receive either an array of inner publisher outputs back.
+This lets you arbitrarily zip many publishers and receive an array of inner publisher outputs back.

 ```swift
 let first = PassthroughSubject<Int, Never>()